-As with many occupational trade careers, electricians are always in demand.
-With proper training and supervised work as an electrical apprentice under a master electrician, you can be well on your way to a vocation you can be proud of while earning a healthy annual electrician salary.
+As with many occupational trade careers, electrical technicians are always in demand.
+With proper training and supervised work as an electrical apprentice under a master electrician, you can be well on your way to a vocation you can be proud of.

-Electricians can find lucrative jobs in new installations, design, maintenance, and repair work be it in residential housing, commercial business, manufacturing, or even agricultural.
+Electrical technicians can find lucrative jobs in new installations, design, maintenance, and repair work be it in residential housing, commercial business, manufacturing, or even agriculture.
 Which direction you want to take your education and training is totally up to you.
-Just what do electricians make?
 Let’s take a look at what it’s like to be an electrician in Texas.

 Because of the importance, as well as the hazards of working with electricity, upon completion of coursework, those new to the field will need to apprentice under a master electrician.
 Texas requires a minimum of 4,000 hours of supervised training and the passing of an exam to become a residential wireman.

-There are a variety of different types of electrician jobs.
+There are a variety of different types of electrical technician jobs.
 These include but are not limited to: